 The case-back is of full thickness and has never been engraved.
 Cleaned, carefully inspected and lightly hand-polished by our case-maker, it shows every sign it has been lightly used and well cared for and has no scratches, dings or other marks visible to the naked eye.
 The inside of the case-back is all correctly signed ‘Universal Genève’ and ‘Swiss’ with the Universal brand and along with 18ct hallmarks.
 Externally, the case-back carries the serial number 2152615 and the case reference number 1046031.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-The strap fitted is a new brown ‘Croc’ leather strap with gold plated buckle.
-Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
+The strap fitted is a new black Alligator strap with a gold-plated buckle.
+Please note, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to c1961.

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.